Everything You Need to Know About Hashimoto’s and Constipation

 Consult a Doctor About Your Constipation

 If you are suffering from chronic constipation, consult your doctor.
 Be honest and open about your symptoms.
 Before you attribute your constipation to Hashimoto’s, it’s important to eliminate other potential causes that could be affecting your digestive health.
-It may be that a medication or supplement you’ve been taken is causing your issues.
+It may be that a medication or supplement you’ve been taking is causing your issues.

 If you’ve eliminated other possibilities, then it’s time to test your thyroid functioning if you haven’t previously tested your thyroid.
 If your thyroid is not producing enough thyroid hormones, then you likely have hypothyroidism.
 The most common cause of hypothyroidism is Hashimoto’s.